mascarenhas/alien/doc/alien.md

 Status
 ------

-This is Alien version 0.4.0.
+This is Alien version 0.4.1.

 Changelog
 ---------

+* 0.4.1
+  * fixes bug where Alien was always using cdecl abi for Windows (except in callbacks)
+  * fixes build on PPC OSX.
 * 0.4.0
   * Windows support - stdcall ABI, including stdcall callbacks
   * alternative syntax for defining types